Carlo Taormina: Lawyer career

-Taormina was the private lawyer for some of the accused for Tangentopoli, such as Bettino Craxi, Giulio Andreotti, and Vincenzo Muccioli, and accused the Mani pulite judges of being justicialists.
+Taormina was the private lawyer for some of the accused for Tangentopoli, such as Bettino Craxi, Giulio Andreotti, and Vincenzo Muccioli, and accused the Mani pulite judges of being justicialists rather than garantists.
 He also defended the Sacra Corona Unita boss Francesco Prudentino, and was the lawyer of Franco Freda, a neo-fascist, in the court case for the disbandment of the far-right political party National Front.
-He was the plaintiff lawyer for the parents of the children from Rignano Flaminio that were suspected of pedophilia.
-He further defended Mario Placanica, a carabiniere accused of the murder of Carlo Giuliani during the Group of Eight meetings in Genova in 2001, Nicola Di Girolamo during his trial for the criminal association for money laundering on an international level and the infraction of the electoral law, as well as of mafia association in 2010, and Franco Fiorito in the scandal for peculation by the Regional Council of Lazio headed by Renata Polverini during September 2012.
-He was the lawyer of Roberto Fiore and Giuliano Castellino, leaders of New Force.
-Ex-Nuclei Armati Rivoluzionari member Luigi Aronica, Biagio Passaro (leader of the IoApro movement), and Pamela Testa were arrested for the assault on the CGIL headquarters during the No Green Pass demonstration on 9 October 2021.
-He said: "I am a lawyer, I have defended mafiosi, corrupt white collar workers.
-Mine is a profession."
-In 2023, Fiore, Castellino, and Testa were all sentenced to more than 8 years in prison.
-He also unsuccessful defended Cateno De Luca in a 2023 defamation trial.
+He was the plaintiff lawyer for the parents of the children from Rignano Flaminio, who were suspected of pedophilia and were acquitted.
+Moreover, he defended Mario Placanica, a Carabiniere accused of the murder of Carlo Giuliani during the Group of Eight meetings in Genoa in 2001; he was one of the lawyers of Nicola Di Girolamo during his trial for criminal conspiracy aimed at money laundering on an international level and the infraction of the electoral law with the mafia association aggravation in 2010, which ended with a plea bargain; and he defended Franco Fiorito, who was implicated in a peculation scandal involving the Regional Council of Lazio headed by Renata Polverini in September 2012, and was initially arrested as a result, before Taormina successfully appealed for his release in December 2012.